Lesterpaintstheworld/aider/website/_includes/model-warnings.md

 Model foobar: Unknown context window size and costs, using sane defaults.
 ```

-If you specify a model that aider_nova has never heard of, you will get
+If you specify a model that aider has never heard of, you will get
 this warning.
-This means aider_nova doesn't know the context window size and token costs
+This means aider doesn't know the context window size and token costs
 for that model.
-aider_nova will use an unlimited context window and assume the model is free,
+aider will use an unlimited context window and assume the model is free,
 so this is not usually a significant problem.

 See the docs on